The usual pattern of services is:

 Or use our contact form.

-With a keen interest in orchestral music, Ben has worked with distinguished conductors such as Semyon Bychkov, Sir Mark Elder, Ed Gardner and Daniel Harding, and as a chamber musician, performances have included concerts at Colston Hall, in the Lichfield Festival, Oxford Lieder Festival, at St Martin-in-the-Fields, and the Wigmore Hall.
-Ben is a founding member of London Metropolitan Brass with whom he enjoys playing at a growing number of recitals and engagements.
-Through winning first prize in the Worshipful Company of Musicians' Brass Prize with LMB in May 2017, Ben is now a Yeoman of the Company and enjoys leading workshops in schools across London as part of their well-established Outreach Programme.
+With a keen interest in orchestral and chamber music, Ben has worked with many of the UK's orchestras and has performed at most of the country's concert halls.
+He is a founding member of London Metropolitan Brass Quintet, with whom he enjoys playing at a growing number of recitals and engagements.
+Through winning first prize in the Worshipful Company of Musicians' Brass Prize, he is now a Yeoman Young Artist of the Company and enjoys leading workshops in schools across London as part of their well-established Yeoman Outreach Programme.
+Most recently, the quintet won third prize in the inaugural Philip Jones Brass Quintet Competition in July 2019.
+It remains a pleasure to be able to balance his horn playing career with his role as Director of Music at St Mark's.

 James is a BMus (Hons) Graduate of the University of Sheffield where he was awarded the Sir Thomas Beecham Scholarship for the highest performance in academic musical studies, specialising in